 The Gut Infection Behind Mood Swings, Anxiety, and Depression

 Do you struggle with mood swings, anxiety, depression, or other mood imbalances?
 Have you ever been prescribed antidepressants or other mood-stabilizing medications?
 If so, you are a part of a rapidly growing segment of the population.

 The rates of mood disorders and the use of mood-stabilizing medications skyrocketed over the last several years.
 In fact, one in every six Americans is prescribed an antidepressant or other psychiatric medication1.
 The rates are even higher among women, with one in four American women prescribed antidepressants or other psychiatric medications2.

 This is both alarming and heartbreaking for a number of reasons.
 It saddens me to think of so many women struggling with these issues.
 It also frustrates me as a functional medicine physician that they often feel their only option is to turn to prescription medications.

 While conventional medicine doctors consider lifelong dependence on prescription medications a “solution” to mood imbalances, they often come with a laundry list of side effects.3 A a functional medicine physician, my goal is to uncover what’s really causing your mood imbalance in the first place, in order to treat it and allow your mood to stabilize naturally.

-I do want to clarify that antidepressant medication can be a very helpful tool, particularly in severe cases or while you’re working to identify your root cause, I just don’t consider them the only or most powerful tool in my toolbox for helping patients overcome mood imbalances.
+I want to clarify that antidepressant medication can be a helpful tool, particularly in severe cases or while you’re working to identify your root cause.
+I don’t consider them the only tool in my toolbox to help patients overcome mood imbalances.
 Medications may also be far from the most powerful tool.

-In working with thousands of patients in my clinic, I have found that in almost all cases women are able to come off of antidepressants and other mood stabilizing medications and thrive, free of mood swings, anxiety, and depression, after addressing the underlying root cause of their mood imbalances.
+In working with thousands of patients in my clinic, I have found that in almost all cases women are able to come off of antidepressants and other mood-stabilizing medications.
+They thrive free of mood swings, anxiety, and depression, after addressing the underlying root cause of their mood imbalances.